Fact Sheet B1

 The Appropriation Bill must originate in the Legislative Assembly.
 The Legislative Council can suggest amendments to the bill, but cannot amend it.
 If the Council does not pass the bill within one month of the Assembly passing it, it automatically goes to the Governor for royal assent.

 Every third sitting Wednesday at 2.00 pm, members debate the question 'That grievances be noted'.
+The debate is wide ranging.
 Members use the debate to raise concerns about individual constituents or other significant issues.
 Each member may speak for 15 minutes.
 The grievance debate lasts for two hours, or until eight members have spoken, whichever is shorter.

 Each sitting Wednesday (except when there is a grievance debate) members discuss a matter of public importance.
-Government and opposition members take turns deciding what matter to discuss.
-Once decided, a member gives the matter to the Speaker for approval.
+Government and non-government members take turns proposing a topic to discuss.
+The Speaker then checks it complies with the rules and approves it.

 The discussion starts at 2.00 pm and lasts two hours.
 The first government and non-government speakers may speak for 15 minutes maximum.
 Other members have 10 minutes maximum.
 As the matter of public importance is a discussion, not debate on a motion, members do not vote on it.